U039b/esther-compose/README.md

 **Esther-compose** offers these command line options:

-  * `-t` path to the template file
+  * `-t` path to the template file must be an absolute path or relative path prefixed by `./`
-  * `-o` path to the rendered file
+  * `-o` path to the rendered file must be an absolute path or relative path prefixed by `./` if omitted, result is printed on `stdout`
   * `-m` to use Mustache format, Go template will be used otherwise

 The JSON document is read from the standard input.
 It could be either piped or manually typed.